WonkyMic/wonkymic.github.io/content/en/docs/computer-science/github-and-firebase.md

 ---
 title : "GitHub and Firebase"
 description : "Describing the process to get this webpage going"
-lead: "How to setup this webpage" date : 2021-05-01T08:20:00+00:00 lastmod : 2021-05-01T08:20:00+00:00
-draft : false
+lead: "Resouces on how this webpage was setup" date : 2021-05-01T08:20:00+00:00 lastmod : 2021-05-01T08:20:00+00:00 draft : false